-Adelphic, part of the Time Inc. ad-tech unit Viant, said Wednesday that its digital out-of-home ad inventory is now available through Rubicon Project’s private marketplace.
+Adelphic, part of the Time Inc. advertising software company Viant, said Wednesday that its digital out-of-home ad inventory is now available through Rubicon Project’s private marketplace.

 The partnership makes Clear Channel Outdoor Americas digital inventory, as well as Captivate’s network of screens in elevators and elsewhere, available for marketers to purchase through automated means.